top of page

 421.36 ppm

-"not seen in 4 MILLION YEARS
+"a level not seen in 4 MILLION YEARS,"

 since the Mid-Pliocene Epoch